Making complex health information clearer — and more reassuring — for families

 • Information sheets for six chemical groups

-• Result pages for six chemical groups, created in collaboration with the Minnesota Depart of Health’s (MDH) R-developer to allow MDH to generate visualizations of results for each individual participant with speed and for years to come
+• Result pages for the six chemical groups, created in collaboration with a developer to allow MDH to easily generate visualizations of results for each individual participant for future program cycles

 • Informational video